Classifying spaces of infinity-sheaves: The shape functor preserves the -sheaf property

-The homotopy limit on the right-hand side is indexed over a finite category (a cube) and so it is equivalent to an iterated homotopy pullback.
-Condition $(1)$ applied inductively shows that this iterated homotopy pullback is $F(M)$.
+is indexed over a finite category (a cube) and so it is equivalent to an iterated homotopy pullback.
+Condition~(1) applied inductively shows that this iterated homotopy pullback is $F(M)$.
+Then consider the square

+where the outer homotopy limits in the right column are indexed by finite refinements, i.e., finite subsets $J \subset I$ such that $\{U_j\}_{j \in J}$ is still a cover.
+The right-hand map is a weak equivalence by the observation just made.
+The poset of finite refinements is filtered, and hence contractible, and so the top horizontal map in the square is also a weak equivalence.
+As for the lower horizontal map one can, by Thomason's homotopy colimit theorem, express the double homotopy limit as a homotopy limit over the category---call it $P$---whose objects are pairs $S \subset J \subset I$ and morphisms are inclusions of such.
+The forgetful map $\eta$ from $P$ to the poset of finite, nonempty subsets $S \subset I$ is homotopy initial since, for each $S \subset I$, the overcategory $\eta/S$ is the filtered poset of all refinements $J$ containing $S$.